muschellij2/neuroc/getting_ready_for_submission/index.md

 Now you should have a folder on your machine (it may be hidden) that stores your commits and changes.

-# Hosting Git Repositories GitHub
+# Hosting Git Repositories on GitHub

 Our platform is based on [GitHub](https://github.com/), which is an online server of the to host `git` repositories.
 There are other online repositories for `git`, such as [BitBucket](https://bitbucket.org/) and [GitLab](https://about.gitlab.com).
 Although hosting on these repositories should be valid, we currently require all developers to currently host on GitHub.
 GitHub is the most popular platform in our experience and all hooks/backend development we use is based on that.
 Note, `git` is a system/software, usually installed on your machine, and GitHub is the online server hosting it.
 In order to host your repository on GitHub, you must sign up for an account at [https://github.com/](https://github.com/).